- Opening Hours

 Working with partner agencies across the city, our aim is to realise the goal of making Aberdeen an even better place to live, work and visit.
 The Robert Gordon's College Travel Plan outlines measures to reduce the College’s traffic impact and promote sustainable and healthier forms of transport.
 We encourage our school community to travel safely at all times, respect the local traffic requirements and consider the travel options that work best for your family.
 Inside the school gates controlled access is in operation to ensure there is a safe environment for pupils to play and move around the campus.

-Out of Hours Care is registered with the Care Inspectorate and provides support to families before and after the school day, in a safe, caring and welcoming environment.
-Junior School children have the opportunity to play outdoors and indoors including board games, arts and crafts, read and role play.
+Out of Hours Care is registered with the Care Inspectorate and provides support to families (P1-P7) throughout the school term as well as the holidays.
+Our friendly and welcoming team provides a safe, caring and fun environment where children have a great time playing outdoors and indoors with their friends.

 Sessions can be booked on a regular or one-off basis and are charged per session.